williamstrand/Third-Person-Components/README.md

 The `Jump` method is used to make the character jump.

 The [`ThirdPersonMovementComponent`](Runtime/Movement/ThirdPersonMovementComponent.cs) also has multiple public properties that can be used to change the behavior of the movement:
-- `Speed` is the speed of the character.
 - `Acceleration` is the acceleration of the character.
 - `RotationSpeed` is the speed of the rotation of the character.
 - `AutoRotate` is a bool that determines if the character should rotate towards the movement direction automatically.